riccobelli/bifenics/README.md

 # BiFEniCS: a library to solve bifurcation problems in FEniCS

-This library implement some continuation algorithms to numerically solve bifurcation problems using FEniCS (http://fenicsproject.org).
+This library implements some continuation algorithms to numerically solve bifurcation problems using FEniCS (http://fenicsproject.org).

 ## Dependencies